RasmussenLab/njab/CONTRIBUTE.md

 ## Using tox with anaconda

-tox is recommended to use `pipx`. tox does not seem to work out of the box with conda based python installation.
+[tox](https://tox.wiki/en/latest/installation.html) is recommended to use `pipx`. tox does not seem to work out of the box with conda based python installation.

-- install pipx into your base environment
+Install pipx into your base environment:

 ```bash
 # to base